PercyLanda/Iris-Data-Set-Project/README.md

 <h2><strong> 1.
 Introduction </h2></strong> <br>

 This repository has been created to record and show my work as I build and submit my project.
-I created a gitignore file and a LICENCE (Apache) based on my knowledge of creating my original repository for my weekly course tasks.
+In this repository I started out by creating a ReadMe File, a gitignore file and a LICENCE (Apache).
+I chose these based on my knowledge of creating my original repository for my weekly course tasks.

 The purpose of this project is to investigate "The Iris Flower Data Set" and prove my understanding of the data set and explain its importance to machine learning.
 This project is being undertaken as apart of a final submission for the subject 'Programming and Scripting' as apart of my Diploma in Computer Science with Data Analytics.